LeoMcBills/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ..
 A script that adds execute permission to the owner of the file hello

-A script that adds execute permission to the owner and the group owner, and read permission to other users, to the file helloo
+A script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello

+A script that adds execution permission to the owner, the group owner and the other users, to the file hello.